KleinYuan/RGGNet/README.md

 ### Clarification

 This repo is a refactored version based on my internal experimental repository (which is really messy) for my publications.
-If you see potential issues/bugs or have questions regarding my works, please feel free to email me ([kaiwen@ece.ubc.ca](kaiwen@ece.ubc.ca)).
+If you see potential issues/bugs or have questions regarding my works, please feel free to email me  (kaiwen dot yuan1992 at gmail dot com).
+As I graduated, UBC widthdrew my school email kaiwen@ece.ubc.ca, which is not valid any more.
 If you have software issues such as docker, Makefile, CUDA, tensorflow, ...., please just google it and I trust you shall figure it out eventually.